0belous/A2-Legacy-Launcher/README.md

 1. Install pipx

-   `pip install --user pipx`
+   `py -m pip install --user pipx`

 2. Add pipx to PATH

    `py -m pipx ensurepath`

-3. Reopen command prompt
+3. **Close and re-open command prompt**

 4. Install legacy launcher

    `pipx install a2-legacy-launcher`

-5. Provide a CL, Build number or Version code to install
+5. Run Legacy Launcher

-   Example: `a2ll 5491`
+   You can now use the tool.
+Provide a specific build number (e.g., 4383) to install.

-   All old versions can be found here: https://dl.obelous.dev/public/A2-archive/
+   Check `a2ll -ls` or the archive for available versions.

-   Or by running `a2ll -ls`
+   `a2ll 4383`

 </details>

 <details>